vtex-apps/product-comparison/docs/README.md

   }
 ```

-2. add `"product-comparison-drawer"` to the `"store.product.product-comparison"` children as shown in the example below:
+2. Add `product-comparison-drawer` to the `store.product.product-comparison` children, as shown in the example below:

 ```diff
 "store.product.product-comparison": {